ToshioCP/Gtk4-tutorial/src/sec15.src.md

 tfe5/tfeapplication.c app_startup
 @@@

-- 12-15: Builds widgets using ui file (resource).
+- 12-15: Builds widgets using ui resource.
 Connects the top-level window and the application with `gtk_window_set_application`.
 - 16-23: Gets buttons and connects their signals and handlers.
+The macro `g_signal_connect_swapped` connects a signal and handler like `g_signal_connect`.
+The difference is that `g_signal_connect_swapped` swaps the user data for the object.
+For example, the macro on line 20 swaps `nb` for `btno`.
+So, the handler expects that the first argument is `nb` instead of `btno`.
 - 24: Releases the reference to GtkBuilder.
 - 26-31: Sets CSS.
 CSS in Gtk is similar to CSS in HTML.
 You can set margin, border, padding, color, font and so on with CSS.
-In this program CSS is in line 30.
+In this program, CSS is on line 30.
 It sets padding, font-family and font size of GtkTextView.
+CSS will be explained in the next subsection.
 - 26-28: GdkDisplay is used to set CSS.
-CSS will be explained in the next subsection.
+The default GdkDisplay object can be obtain with the function `gfk_display_get_default`.
+This function needs to be called after the window creation.
 - 33: Connects "destroy" signal on the main window and before\_destroy handler.
 This handler is explained in the next subsection.
-- 34: The provider is useless for the startup handler, so g\_object\_unref(provider) is called.
+- 34: The provider is useless for the startup handler, so it is released.
 Note: It doesn't mean the destruction of the provider.
 It is referred by the display so the reference count is not zero.